Caterpillar Second Shift Boots in 2019? The Review

-Goodyear welt construction will give you solid and durable boots.
+Goodyear welt construction will give you reliable and durable boots.
 They are not that flexible though!
-That’s not we crave for as our main concern is safety and durability as well as comfort.
+That’s not we crave for as our primary concern is safety and durability as well as comfort.
 The Goodyear welt construction is repairable.
-The rubber soles feel solid on ground.
-There are some comments stating that soles ripped after an unexpected period.
+The rubber soles feel stable on the ground.
+Some comments are stating that soles ripped after an unexpected period.

 Further reading: boot construction.

 Anti-odor and Cleanable

 We did not find any mention of antimicrobial treatment.
 These are not much breathable so odor problem may occur.